ATTORNEY FEES IN DISABILITY CASES

 Likewise, your attorney can also charge you for copy fees, postage costs, traveling expenses, filing fees, and other costs like these.
 Costs can also include getting evidence for your case, such as your medical records or medical reports.
 Some attorneys may send you to an exam with a doctor and obtain a medical report.
 If so, you would then pay the cost of the exam and getting the report.
 Talk to your attorney about these possible costs.

-Additionally, understand that your attorney is not allowed to charge you for certain types of costs, such paralegal and secretarial services.
-Also, they cannot charge you for a review of attorney fees on a fee petition or any share of their overhead and utility costs.
+Additionally, understand that your attorney is not allowed to charge you for certain types of costs, such paralegal and secretary services.
+Also, they cannot charge you for a review of attorney fees on a fee petition.
 These costs must be paid by the attorney as they are the cost of doing business.

-The SSA will simply not approve the attorney fee if they think your attorney is trying to overcharge you.
-Since the SSA reviews all attorney contracts, it is not likely that your attorney is trying to overcharge you for costs.
+The SSA will simply not approve the attorney fee if they think your attorney is billing you more than they should.
+Since the SSA reviews all attorney contracts, it is not likely that your attorney is trying to charge you too much for costs.

 THE SSA WILL PAY YOUR ATTORNEY FEES DIRECTLY (MOST OF THE TIME)